 - “The appraiser will probably give my property a low-ball value.”
 Real estate appraisers are licensed by the state.
 They complete an extensive training program to do their jobs.
 An appraisal is a systematic assessment of the value of a property, derived by comparing the subject property to others similar to it.
 Appraisers for VA loans are licensed by the state as are any other appraisers.
 The VA has a list of appraisers that they have evaluated and selected based on their experience and expertise.
 VA appraisers tend to have more experience than their peers.
 There is no evidence to indicate that VA appraisals are likely to be lower than conventional reports.
 In the case of an estimate of value lower than the sales price, the seller can request a “Reconsideration of Value” from the appraiser’s company.

 - “It takes MONTHS to get a VA loan.”
 This is quite simply untrue.
-The VA guarantees the loan that a conventional lender has funded.
-It takes no longer to get a VA loan than a conventional loan.
+The VA guarantees the loan that a mortgage lender has funded.
+It takes no longer to get a VA loan than a conventional loan and closing can often take less than 30 days.
 The documentation is different (the veteran needs a Certificate of Eligibility, for example), but most of it is generated electronically and is available immediately—before the actual loan process even starts.

 There are many reasons why a seller should accept an offer from a veteran.
 Here are some:

 - Ultimately, it is easier to get a VA loan than a conventional loan, meaning the veteran buyer has the best chance of following through on his offer.
 The underwriting requirements for a VA loan are considerably more lenient than for a conventional loan.
 The lender calculates the amount of cash the veteran will have left over after meeting normal household expenses and payments on other accounts.
 This allows much more latitude for the lender to approve the veteran.